2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 <chapterId>df1ec0aa-84ea-4149-af7a-b4523d67e1d9</chapterId>

-Configuration settings can be passed to an Elements node on startup in order to change the way it runs, validates data, connects to other nodes and initializes its blockchain data.
+Configuration settings can be passed to an Elements node on startup in order to change the way it runs, validates data, connects to other nodes, and initializes its blockchain data.

 Settings are either loaded from the designated `elements.conf` file or passed in as parameters via the command line.